 The CRC Hannover maximizes benefits for patients by enabling leading academic experts to pool their expertise and collaborate.
 Three legally independent research organizations are now working at the CRC Hannover under one roof.
 While clinical investigators of the Hannover Medical School and the Fraunhofer Institute for Toxicology and Experimental Medicine conduct early-phase clinical trials of new drugs and medical devices, researchers of the Helmholtz Centre for Infection Research are conducting a part of Germany’s largest health study, known as the “German National Cohort”.

-Pursuant to Article 4 No. 1 GDPR, personal data are all data referring to a specific or identifiable natural person.
+Pursuant to Article 4(1) General Data Protection Regulation (GDPR), personal data are all data referring to an identified or identifiable natural person.

-1. Scope of this Agreement
+1. Scope of this Document

-Controller as defined in Article 4 No. 7 GDPR:
+Controller as defined in Article 4(7) GDPR:

 zur Förderung der angewandten Forschung e.V.
-[Fraunhofer Society for the Advancement of Applied Research]

 Hansastraße 27 c,